 Jump to:

-As someone who is Filipino, a love for sweet desserts is in my blood and I'm fond of making Filipino-inspired desserts such as this creamy maja blanca recipe and ube pot de creme.
-Now that it's hot again, I'm excited to finally try making my version of these homemade ice pops!
+As someone who is Filipino, a love for sweet desserts is in my blood and I'm fond of making Filipino-inspired desserts such as creamy maja blanca and ube pot de creme.
+I'm excited to finally try making my version of these homemade ice pops!

 What is Ice Candy?